vectordotdev/vector/website/highlights/2020-06-11-introduce-wasm-plugins.md

 Recall that this is experimental code, and the API may have changed by the time you read this!

 In order to use this feature, Vector must be built with the `wasm` feature.
+It is not (yet) included in distributed packages.

 ```bash
 cargo build --release --features wasm